Wilson-Chu/Library/README.md

 -add thumbnails to showcase each piece of content added (API for this?)
 -personal rating system for content???
 -long-future: search functionality from an existing database (API?)
--add OAuth per account and local storage options
+-add OAuth for account with local storage options